 Photos of; the Champagne house of Egly-Ouriet, A-frame bottles in their cave, Owner/ Francis Egly (since taking it over from his father in 1982) in one of his Ambonnay Grand Cru Vineyards and vines around the estate.

 Producer notes, Elgy-Ouriet was planted in 1946 to Pinot Noir in pure-chalk soil of ‘Crayères.’
 Unquestionably one of the finest, south-facing terroirs in Ambonnay.
 Les Crayères is the top single vineyard of the estate, containing the oldest vines.
 100% Pinot Noir from the renowned Les Crayères known for its extremely shallow topsoil and chalky bedrock.
 Completely barrel fermented, and aged 70 months on the lees.
-It's a blend of the 2010 and 2011 vintages and was disgorged in July 2018 after 72 months sur lattes. — a year ago
+It's a blend of the 2010 and 2011 vintages and was disgorged in July 2018 after 72 months sur lattes. — 4 years ago